-In Japan you’ll find many scooters like the one here being used for deliveries etc. Unlike conventional scooters these ones have a roof of sorts and two wheels on the back – seems like quite a smart design for city transportation.
+In Japan, you’ll find many scooters like the one here being used for deliveries etc. Unlike conventional scooters, these ones have a roof of sorts and two wheels on the back – it seems like quite a smart design for city transportation.

 Nowhere else have I seen these kinds of transparent umbrellas but they were everywhere in Japan.
 They have the advantage that you can see where you’re walking and are cheap enough that people leave them lying around for others to use – I even brought one back with me as a souvenir 🙂

 As you might have noticed Japan is in love with its electronic gadgets and one of the largest purveyors of them is Bic Camera.
 I had a look inside but left quickly to avoid the temptation!

 I never took a taxi in Japan since they’re notoriously expensive but if you’re travelling you most likely won’t need to since the public transportation network is excellent (more on this in another post later).

 A pink umbrella for a change!
 Notice the ‘UnionPay‘ logo on the right for attracting Chinese tourists (their local equivalent of Visa).

 Another umbrella cluster – I love the diffused reflection of the rain on the road.

 Shinjuku is a great place for soaking up the dense neon signage – perhaps the best in the world.

 With so many shops and restaurants being above ground level it can sometimes make finding your way a bit confusing but often you end up finding hidden gems you never knew were there.

 The establishment above is a “pachinko parlor” (パチンコ) which contains gaming machines – since gambling is illegal the owners get around the regulations by only providing token prizes which can be exchanged for cash at a separate business.